Home » THINGS TO DO IN KOH PHANGAN – The Ultimate Guide

 Visit Kuan Yin temple

 On your way to Phaeng waterfall or to the North side of the island, for example Chaloklum beach or Bottle beach, you will pass the Chinese Kuan Yin temple.
 It is absolutely worth it to stop here to take a quick visit to this temple.
-The place of worship consists of three buildings.
-The main shrine where a beautiful statue of the Goddess of Mercy is placed and two lower buildings.
+The place of worship consists of three buildings which all have a Chinese influence.
+The main shrine where a beautiful statue of the Goddess of Mercy is placed, and two lower buildings.
 One which is used for meditation and sermons and the other as guest rooms.
 Just outside the main hall is a gigantic Buddha statue that faces Chaloklum Bay and glistens in both sunlight and moonlight.
-All the structures have a clear Chinese influence.

 Visit the Ang Thong Marine Park

-You can visit the Angthong Marine Park by arranging a boat tour via your accommodation or try to bargain a good price at the Thong Sala pier.
-The archipelago is made of 42 islands scattered in the Gulf of Thailand close to Samui and Koh Phangan.
+You can visit the Angthong Marine Park by arranging a boat tour at the Thong Sala pier.
+The archipelago is a national park made of 42 islands scattered in the Gulf of Thailand close to Samui and Phangan.
+It takes around 45 minutes for a one way boat trip to get to the Angthong Marine Park.
 The islands cover more than 100 square kilometers and consists of mountains, jungles and white sand beaches.
 There are also caves, waterfalls and lakes to explore on your trip.
 The area itself is protected and home to a wide variety of exotic animals.
-If you’re into camping, you can choose to camp the night on one of the islands by hiring a tent.
+And if you’re into camping, you can even choose to camp the night on one of the islands by hiring a tent!

-Our top 3 beaches include Bottle beach in the Northern part of Koh Phangan.
+Our top 3 beaches on Koh Phangan include Bottle beach in the Northern part of the island.
 This hidden gem is an adventure to get to.
-But once you’re there you will be treated with a beautiful white sand (and mostly) empty beach.
-This beach is perfect for people who want a quiet place and are in for an adventure to get there.
-We went all the way to the beach with the motorbike which had some challenges involved.
+But once you’re there you will be rewarded with a beautiful soft white sand (and mostly) empty beach.
+This spot is perfect for people who want a quiet beach and are in for an adventure to get there.
+We went all the way to Bottle beach with an off road motorbike which had some challenges involved.
 The road is very bumby with lots of holes.
-But Atiba is a very experienced motorbike driver.
+But Atiba is a very experienced motorbike driver so it was safe for us to choose this option.
 He has his motorbike and international drivers license and knows what to do with challenging steep unpaved roads.
+I wouldn’t recommend going down to Bottle beach if you’re not an experienced motorbike driver.
+So in that case you can hike to Bottle Beach via two different paths.
+In our complete guide about Bottle Beach, you will find all the information you need about the beach and hikes towards the beach.

 Get a massage

 If you want to relax and treat yourself with a massage, there are plenty of options scattered around the island.
 Get a Thai massage if you like pressure point therapy, or an oil massage if you’re more into a relaxing massage.
-Prices vary depending on the salon and massage you choose from around 400 Baht per hour.
+Prices vary depending on the salon and massage you choose and start from around 400 Baht per hour.
+We always went to Amattra massage in Sri Thanu which is specialised in amazing Thai massages or Korrawan massage for the sport massage after a heavy work out.
+But you have to be ready for a very strong massage there!
+You can tell them what you prefer beforehand, a strong, medium or soft massage.
+Taking a Thai massage is definitely one of the best things to do in Koh Phangan!

 Visit neighbour island Koh Tao